Yitzhak Zuckerman: Biography

 In 1943, he was working on the "Aryan" side of Warsaw to procure guns and ammunition when the Warsaw Ghetto Uprising erupted.
 Unable to enter the ghetto to join his comrades in battle, he nonetheless proved a crucial link between resistance forces within the ghetto and the Home Army on the "Aryan" side.
 Along with Simcha "Kazik" Rotem, he organized the escape of the surviving ZOB fighters through the sewers to safety.
 During the later Warsaw Uprising of 1944, he led a small troop of 322 survivors of the Ghetto Uprising as they fought the Germans in the ranks of the Armia Ludowa.

 After the war he worked as part of the Bricha network, whose operatives smuggled Jewish refugees out of Eastern and Central Europe to Mandate Palestine.
 In 1947 he himself made that journey, settling in what would soon be Israel.
 There he and his wife Zivia, along with other veterans of the ghetto undergrounds and former partisans, were among the founding members of Kibbutz Lohamei HaGeta'ot and the Ghetto Fighters' House (GFH) museum located on its grounds, commemorating those who struggled against the Nazis.
 GFH has a study center named for Zivia and Yitzhak Zuckerman.
 Zuckerman and Lubetkin settled in Lohamei HaGeta'ot and had two children, Shimon (b.
 1947) and Yael (b.
 1949).

 In 1961 he appeared as a witness at the trial of Nazi war criminal Adolf Eichmann in Israel.
 He died in 1981, in the kibbutz he had founded.

 A record of a lengthy interview he gave in 1976 was expanded into the book Sheva ha-Shanim ha-Hen: 1939-1946 [Hebrew: Those Seven Years] published in Israel in 1991, later translated into English and published as A Surplus of Memory: Chronicle of the Warsaw Ghetto Uprising.

-His granddaughter Roni Zuckerman became Israeli Air Force's first female fighter pilot.
+His granddaughter Roni Zuckerman became the Israeli Air Force's first female fighter pilot.